 Dr. Lew was also an advocate for laser iridotomy in the lateral and inferior quadrants of the iris, where the iris is thinnest with most crypts, hence requiring least laser energy, from circa 1987 onwards, but there were no takers until the rest of the world finally came aboard circa 2014.
 The argument till then was that this iridotomy placement would cause more double vision from an exposed second pupil.
 This is actually incorrect; recent studies have proved that it actually causes much less diplopia because light which would normally do that is cut off by the nose and brow.

 Dr Lew regards his greatest surgical achievement to be that of a fascinating juvenile uveitic glaucoma case where unique surgery produced an amazing result for a young woman being operated on each eye for the third time.
 This was a Scheie’s procedure with Healon retained and augmented with 5FU, which Dr. Lew believes no-one else in the world has ever had, and which has currently controlled the patient’s pressure off drops for more than 20 years, after having had two previous procedures, which still required continuous, multiple eye drops treatment during the 15 years prior to that.
-This case report has recently been published in e-form by ‘International Ophthalmology – The International Journal of Clinical Ophthalmology and Visual Sciences’ and will also appear in print hard copy shortly.
+This case report was published in e-form by ‘International Ophthalmology – The International Journal of Clinical Ophthalmology and Visual Sciences’ in 2017 and in print hard copy form in 2019.
 It had previously been presented in recent years at the 2013 ‘ANZGIG’ and ‘Victorian Alumni’ ophthalmic meetings.
 Dr Lew wonders whether such corneal sparing surgery may one day become an alternative to last resort tube surgery.